MicrosoftDocs/azure-devops-docs/docs/project/wiki/publish-repo-to-wiki.md

 - Add a file to a root folder or sub-folder from the web portal
 - Upload files to a root folder or sub-folder
-- Add or update a .order file to specify the page sequence in the wiki TOC.
+- Add or update a .order file to specify the page sequence in the wiki TOC

 Each update you make requires you commit your changes to the repository.
 You can then refresh your **Wiki** for your published repo to review the changes.